atomone-hub/genesis/CONSTITUTION.md

 A zone is an independent chain (or an application hosted on a parent chain) with a well-defined governing body or bodies that dictate the governance and economic rules internal to that zone.
 By definition, a zone is sovereign or partially sovereign.
-A treasury DAO of the Cosmos Hub is partially sovereign.
+A treasury DAO of the AtomOne Hub is partially sovereign.

 IBC is short for Interchain Blockchain Communication, and includes all protocols that allow one chain to communicate state or messages with another chain by tracking the consensus state of the other.

-The ATOM is the primary staking token of the Cosmos Hub.
+The ATOM is the primary staking token of the AtomOne Hub.

 ICS is short for Interchain Security, and includes all protocols that allow the consensus of one chain to be partially or wholly secured by mechanisms on